Real-Time Card Fraud Solution Accelerator with MongoDB and Databricks

 Figure 2: Transaction collection sample document

 MongoDB Atlas is a managed data platform that offers several features that make it the perfect choice as the datastore for card fraud transaction classification.
-It supports flexible data models and can handle various types of data, high scalability to meet demand, advanced security features to ensure compliance with regulatory requirements, real-time data processing for fast and accurate fraud detection, and cloud-based deployment to store data closer to customers and comply with local data privacy regulations.
+It supports and can handle various types of data, high scalability to meet demand, advanced security features to ensure compliance with regulatory requirements, real-time data processing for fast and accurate fraud detection, and to store data closer to customers and comply with local data privacy regulations.

 Figure 3: MongoDB for event-driven and shift-left analytics architecture